 - Work with our students and our staff to develop annual projects to promote and enhance biodiversity on campus

-- Review our policy and action plan on an annual basis and report progress to the SDTF and Executive Board.
+- Review our policy and action plan on an annual basis and report progress to the OLG and the University Leadership Board.

 - Running bat box making workshops for students to make bat boxes to put up around campus